 • Do not send any Personally Identifiable Information (PII) for a student via email or Live Chat in Educator Portal.
 Sending PII is a federal violation of the Family Education Rights and Privacy Act (FERPA).
 PII includes information such as a student's name or state identification number.
 Each state has unique PII requirements.
-Check with your assessment coordinator to find out what student information can be legally sent by Live Chat or email in your state.
+Check with your assessment coordinator to find out what student information can be legally sent by email or Live Chat in your state.

 NOTE: All information in an email is taken into consideration when checking for PII violations.
 The electronic signature for the sender of an email may identify the district or school in which a student resides.
-This information, combined with other student identifying information, may constitute a PII violation for your state.
+This information, combined with other student identifying information, may constitute a PII violation.